iximeow/yaxpeax-ia64/README.md

 * rust doesn't even target ia64 as a tier 3 platform, are you trying to get C bindings? that would be good to specify too

 ### exists?
-yeah i'm surprised too. the only other disassemblers seem to be the one in GNU binutils and possibly one in `qemu-ia64`, but i'm not sure about the latter.
+yeah i'm surprised too. the only other itanium disassemblers seem to be the one in GNU binutils and possibly one in `qemu-ia64`, but i'm not sure about the latter.